lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 ## Access to interesting work

-Many folks take on Staff-plus roles believing it will give them access to the most impactful or exciting work.
+Many folks take on Staff-plus roles believing it will give them access to the most visible or exciting work.
 That’s true to some extent, but it depends on the Staff archetypes which are most prevalent at your company.
 For example, _Solvers_ often do get access to the most interesting work.
 Conversely, a _Tech Lead_ would probably be undermining their own team if they operated that way.